This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Our tent was furnished with a queen size bed plus a set of bunks, and a nice deck to chill on.
 We grabbed a quick bite to eat for lunch at the on-site cafe – I recommend one of their burgers – then jumped straight back in the truck for an afternoon of adventure!

-Scenic Day Tour with Sunset Safaris
+4. Take a Scenic Day Tour with Sunset Safaris

 Kalyra rode shotgun up the front with Greg and Nicole and little Savannah was happy to bounce around in the back with us.

 They call this spot “Yellow Patch” because of the sand patch in the side of the hill.
 It’s also the place they make Coca-Cola on Moreton Island, just look at how many free refills you can get.

-We stretched our legs here for a bit, met some of the local pelicans, and watched a few surfers carving up what was a very nice wave just off shore.
+We stretched our legs here for a bit, met some of the local pelicans, and watched a few surfers carving up what was a very nice wave just offshore.